Academic Program Review

 Conclusion

 In both narrative and bullet format, this section highlights the strengths of the academic program as supported by the data in the program review.
 Points of distinction that set the program apart from institutional peers should be noted.
 Challenges and/or ongoing weaknesses within the program should also be addressed, as supported by the data provided in the self-study.
-These challenges must be addressed in the action plan (described below).
+These challenges must be addressed in the proposed action plan (described below)

-Action Plan
+Proposed Action Plan

 This section is a critical and culminating piece of the program review.
-It describes in detail the specific actions the program will take over the next five years to address specific issues and challenges identified by the program review.
-A template for organizing the action plan is available in Appendix B. It is first drafted by program faculty as part of the self-study report and based upon internal data.
-It is later modified to include input from external reviewer(s).
-The final action plan is developed as a collaborative effort between program faculty, the department chair, graduate program director (if applicable), the associate provost, and the College’s senior administrative team.
-The action plan will identify:
+It describes in detail the specific actions the program will take over the next seven years to address specific issues and challenges identified by the program review.
+An optional template for organizing the action plan is available.
+Goals of the action plan can include changes to curriculum, pedagogy, assessment, capital investments needed, scholarship and grant opportunities, staffing, marketing, external and internal constituent relationships, and other activities.
+It should also clearly align program needs with the College’s mission and strategic priorities.

 External reviewers are an essential part of the Academic Program Review process.
-Reviewers are recognized experts in the discipline or professional field under review and they provide critical judgment regarding the program’s strengths and distinctive elements, as well as the program’s perceived challenges and opportunities for improvement.
+Reviewers are recognized experts in the discipline or professional field under review, and they provide critical judgment regarding the program’s strengths and distinctive elements, as well as the program’s perceived challenges and opportunities for improvement.
 They determine how the program compares to other programs regionally and nationally and, therefore, must bring an informed and unbiased view to the assessment of the program.
-To minimize bias in the review, every attempt should be made to select reviewers without prior connection to any current or former students, faculty or staff in the department, who are from non-competing peer programs or peer institutions.
-In addition, preference will be given to reviewers with some level of administrative or leadership experience (e.g., dept. chairs, program directors, deans—past or present) in the discipline under review

-A pool of potential external reviewers is provided to the Associate Provost by the Program Review Coordinator.
+A pool of potential external reviewers is provided to the Office of the Provost by the Department Chair or the Program Review Coordinator.
+Recommended external reviewers should hold a senior rank and have administrative experience in the discipline under review (i.e., current or former chair, director, dean or higher role).
+Every attempt should be made to select reviewers without prior connection to any current or former students, faculty or staff in the department, and who are from non-competing peer programs or peer institutions.
 Each reviewer’s CV or professional bio should be provided, as well as any disclosure regarding past or current professional relationships program faculty may have with each potential reviewer.
-While departmental input on this selection is important, the associate provost makes the final determination regarding external reviewer(s) in collaboration with the provost.
+While departmental input on this selection is important, the Office of the Provost makes the final determination regarding external reviewer(s) in collaboration with the provost.
+The Program Coordinator will be notified of the reviewer selected once they have signed the contract.

 The external reviewer(s) will: